DonghyungKim/ETRI-Dual-Hand-Arm-Robot/README.md

 We'll show you how to use the USD file for the dual hand-arm robot and the ROS 2 package for joint position control that we provide.

+( :construction: Under Construction! :construction: )

+## Acknowledgements
+This work was supported by Electronics and Telecommunications Research Institute (ETRI) grant funded by the Korean government foundation.
+[24ZB1200, Research of Human-centered autonomous intelligence system original technology]